A dedicated team of experts working together to create a personalised treatment plan for relief of your reflux symptoms.

 Laryngopharyngeal reflux (LPR) is caused by acid reflux from the stomach, giving rise to a number of throat related symptoms.
 These can include hoarse voice, throat clearing and a feeling of something stuck in the throat.
 There is often an overlap between LPR and GORD.

 GORD and LPR often occur for no obvious reason, although it can be made worse by certain foods and drinks, smoking and some medications.
 It can also be due to other reasons such as pregnancy, obesity, a hiatus hernia or connective tissue conditions.
+Some people may notice that they are experiencing an increase in GORD after undergoing weight loss surgery (post sleeve gastrectomy surgery).

 Lifestyle changes and medication